 - Who live or work in close contact with people who are at high risk

-- Who have never had a TB skin test
+- Who have never had a TB skin or blood test

-- If the child is thought to have been exposed in the last 5 years
+- If the child may have been exposed in the last 5 years

 - If the child has an X-ray that looks like TB

-- If the child has any symptoms of TB
+- If the child has any TB symptoms

-- If the child comes from a country where TB is prevalent
+- If the child comes from a country where TB is common

 - For children receiving medicines that suppress the immune system